parsiya/eslinter/docs/configuration.md

 ## Configuration File Elements
 The configuration file provides several options to control the behavior of the extension.
-For most users, providing the top 5 elements discussed in the Quickstart section is enough.
+For most users, providing the top six elements discussed in the Quickstart section is enough.

 ### Storage Paths